mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 ultimately forced to accept Imperial membership.
 It is said that time heals all wounds and such is the case with the Wayward Worlds.
-The descendants of the traitorous powers who rejected Cleon’s advances no longer pay for the sins of their ancestors; however, the schism did result in a distinct, non-Sylean culture that is still evident among these worlds to this day.
+The descendants of the traitorous powers who rejected Cleon's advances no longer pay for the sins of their ancestors; however, the schism did result in a distinct, non-Sylean culture that is still evident among these worlds to this day.